 Cilent Settings

-The transfer list can display the progress/speed of the transfer task/the number of files that have been transferred/the total number of files in the task/the file task details included in the task/task transfer speed curve and other information, and the transfer list also supports task pause/start /delete/sort and other operations.
+• Displays the progress/speed of the transfer task/the number of files that have been transferred/the total number of files in the task/the file task details included in the task/task transfer speed curve and other information

-Click on the task name Enter the task details to view the task transfer speed.
-Including graph, transfer mode, average speed, delay, packet loss rate, message size.
+Double-click the task name to enter the task details and view the task transmission speed.
+Including curve graphs, transmission mode, average speed, delay, packet loss rate, and packet size

 Click the task details to view the file name, file size, progress, error reason, number of file transfers, and file transfer status